 The Surprisingly Harmful Effects of Complaining

 Following that train of thought, complaining constantly is an example.
 Despite what many people think, saying discouraging phrases to people around you affects your health and theirs.
 Thus, there are many harmful effects of complaining.

 A habit that affects your health

-There’s an endless number of habits that aren’t healthy for your body.
-Among them, using tobacco, alcohol, and being sedentary stand out.
+There are many habits that aren’t healthy for your body.
+Among them, using tobacco, alcohol, and leading a sedentary lifestyle stand out.

 All of these habits are toxic to your health.
 However, there are habits that aren’t known or seen as such.

 One of them is complaining.
 This is because there are many harmful effects of complaining.

 It might seem untrue, but being in a constant state of negativity and sharing it with others isn’t just uncomfortable for those around you.
 It’s also uncomfortable for you.